South Philly residents gathered to protect Christopher Columbus statue at Marconi Plaza

 One of those men said they were there protecting history, adding if Columbus goes then so should other monuments depicting any historical figure.

-Friday morning, the Columbus statue was taken down in Wilmington.
-That clearly resonating with some in South Philadelphia who say they won't let that happen here.
+Friday morning, a Columbus statue was taken down in Wilmington.
+That move resonated with some in South Philadelphia who say they won't let it happen here.